Teaching Geography: Workshop 1

 the basic geographic concepts would be identical: push and pull

-factors, migration streams, migration fields, distances, the role
+factors, migration streams, migration fields, distances, and the role

 of intervening opportunities.